Inguinal Hernia: Symptoms, surgery, minimally invasive and robotic laparoscopic technologies, convalescence

 The inguinal hernia surgery, on the other hand, involves a much longer convalescence when performed with traditional open-air surgical techniques.
 The most advanced surgical techniques for treating inguinal hernia today are TAPP and Robotic TAPP.

-These two techniques consist in inserting a much softer mesh to repair the tissues and in positioning it through millimetric accesses under the guidance of an optical fibre, or of a particular and evolved Robot.
+These techniques consist in inserting a much softer mesh to repair the tissues and in positioning it through millimetric accesses under the guidance of an optical fibre, or of a particular and evolved Robot.

 The final result is the repair of the groin without the classic cut.
 It will be possible to shower immediately, while the following days the patient will be allowed to work and do physical activity.